DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/quickstarts/2_interactive.md

   Name it and specify which claims should be returned when it is requested.
 The *Name* property of the resource is the scope value that clients can request to get the associated *UserClaims*.
-For example, you could add an *IdentityResource* named "email" which would include the *email* and *email_verified* claims.
+For example, you could add an *IdentityResource* named "verification" which would include the *email* and *email_verified* claims.
   ```csharp
     public static IEnumerable<IdentityResource> IdentityResources =>